inpsyde/wp-translation-downloader/README.md

 The rule for `wpackagist-plugin/wordpress-seo` will not be executed, because the `wpackagist-plugin/*`-rule matches first.
 You need to have following order:

-Also the matching "names" will be checked first.
-Afterwards it will be checked if there is a matching "types".

 ```json
 {
     "api": {